 Financial Aid Office

-Please download the Student Financial Aid Award Information Booklet for more information about different types of aid and receiving your funds.
+Please download the Financial Aid Booklet and Student Award Guide for more information about different types of aid and receiving your funds.
 The booklet explains your rights and responsibilities regarding financial aid.
 We highly advise you to print this guide and become familiar with the information.
 It will help prepare for your visit to the Financial Aid Office.

 Apply for Financial Aid